IHE/pharm-mpd/input/pagecontent/pharm-5.md

 The content type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.

-The Medication Order Placer shall assure the request is consistent and actionable before sending.
+The [Medication Order Placer](actors-transactions.html#order-placer) shall assure the request is consistent and actionable before sending.

 ###### X:Y.Z.4.1.2.1 Resource content

-The Submit Medication Order is a MedicationRequest resource.
+The Submit Medication Order is a `MedicationRequest` resource.
-The semantics of the request and data elements are captured in the [StructureDefinition-IHEMedicationOrderModel.html] and the technical specification in the [MedicationOrder](StructureDefinition-IHEMedicationOrder.html) profile.
+The semantics of the request and data elements are captured in the [MedicationOrderModel](StructureDefinition-IHEMedicationOrderModel.html) and the technical specification in the [MedicationOrder](StructureDefinition-IHEMedicationOrder.html) profile.

 ##### X:Y.Z.4.1.3 Expected Actions

-Upon receiving the MedicationRequest, the Medication Order Receiver is expected to store and/or forward the order.
+Upon receiving the `MedicationRequest`, the Medication Order Receiver is expected to store and/or forward the order.

 #### X:Y.Z.4.2 Submit Medication Order Response

-The Medication Order Receiver SHALL return an HTTP Status code appropriate to the processing outcome.
+The Medication Order Receiver **SHALL** return an HTTP Status code appropriate to the processing outcome.

 ##### X:Y.Z.4.2.1 Trigger Events